ppy/osu-wiki/news/2022-07-25-mappers-guild-updates.md

 ### Showcase beatmap requirements

-The objective of [Featured Artist showcase beatmaps](/wiki/Featured_Artists/Featured_Artist_showcase_beatmaps) is to create hype up artist announcements and provide players a way to engage with these news posts.
+The objective of [Featured Artist showcase beatmaps](/wiki/Featured_Artists/Featured_Artist_showcase_beatmaps) is to create hype for artist announcements and provide players a way to engage with these news posts.

-That said, there's a few things you should know before diving head-first into this:
+That said, there's a few things you should know before diving head first into this:

 - **Upcoming Featured Artists are treated as sensitive information.** Participation involves knowing details of upcoming Featured Artists, so you'll be trusted with confidentiality.
 If you break that trust, things happen.
 Bad things.
 - **Showcase beatmaps have deadlines.** You'll be expected to create and rank beatmaps by a specified date, so if you're not comfortable working with deadlines, this might not be for you.